 After several years of research, conducting interviews, and writing, I hit a dead end.
 There had not been an arrest for the crime and so my story could have no satisfying end.
 I put my notes away.
 Eventually I retired and moved with my husband to Florida.
 Then, in November 2019, 37 years after the murder was committed, I got an email from a Rochester friend.
 A Monroe County NY grand jury had indicted James Krauseneck for the murder of his wife.

 Advances in forensic technology had allowed detectives, with assistance from an FBI cold case task force, to re-examine the case and develop refined evidence they felt was sufficient to prosecute the case.
 Krauseneck was arrested and is now out on bail living with his fourth wife in Arizona.
-He awaits a trail that was scheduled to begin this month before the coronavirus slowed down the world.
+He awaits a trial that was scheduled to begin this month before the coronavirus slowed down the world.

 I will never know why I kept all my notes and drafts and photos about the case, but I did.
 And in November, I got a call from Nancy Monaghan who had been a reporter, editor, and publisher for Gannett News Service and U.S.A.
 Today.
 She and her colleague Laurie Bennett, also a reporter who had worked for a Rochester newspaper at the time of the Krauseneck murder, had begun to write a book about the case.
 Would I be willing to discuss it with her if she flew to Sarasota to meet?
 I would.
 I did, and I gave her my case files to add to the mountain of information she and Laurie had already collected and were analyzing.
 They have a website with greater detail about the case that I have embedded below.
 I hope to be in Rochester for the trial, and look forward to Nancy’s and Laurie’s book.